Sheila van Damm: Biography

-She was born in Paddington, west London, the daughter of Vivian Van Damm and his wife, Natalie Lyons.
+She was born in Paddington, West London, the daughter of Vivian Van Damm and his wife, Natalie Lyons.
 Her upbringing in a Jewish family was certainly unconventional but then her father was an automobile enthusiast and had been a mechanic with Clement-Talbot in the early days of motoring.
 He encouraged her to learn to drive, at well below the legal age, and her first journey with him was to drive from London to Brighton.
 In the Second World War she had more conventional training as a Women's Auxiliary Air Force (WAAF) driver.

-While in the WAAF, she entered her first motor sporting event with her only sister Nona as navigator, as a promotional stunt for the Windmill Theatre, which her father managed.
+While in the WAAF, she entered her first motor sporting event with her sister Nona as navigator, as a promotional stunt for the Windmill Theatre, which her father managed.
 With "Windmill Girl" written on the side of the factory-prepared Sunbeam Talbot they finished 3rd in the ladies' section of the MCC-Daily Express car rally.
 This led to an official Rootes team Hillman Minx in the 1951 Monte Carlo rally.

 Her first major success was the Ladies' Prize in the 1952 Motor Cycling Club rally driving a Sunbeam Talbot.
 The 1953 Monte Carlo rally was marred by punctures, but she entered the record books with a class speed record for 2–3-litre cars, driving the prototype Sunbeam Alpine sports car at an average of 120 mi/h at Jabbeke in Belgium.

 In the 1953 Alpine Rally, she and co-driver Anne Hall won not only the Coupe des Dames, but also a coveted Coupes des Alpes.
 Another Coupe des Dames in the 1954 Tulip rally of Holland included outright victory in a 10-lap race around the Zandvoort circuit.
 The ladies' prize in the Viking rally in Norway clinched the 1954 Ladies' European championship for van Damm and Hall – a triumph they repeated in 1955 in a (Rootes-prepared) Sunbeam Alpine Mk.
 III works team car.
 Registered RHP 702 and presently in Australia, this is the only one of six original works cars residing outside the UK.
 Other works cars were driven by racing drivers Leslie Johnson, Peter Collins and Stirling Moss.